bal-code-camp-rest-oidc/documentation/camp-worklog/Day-1.md

 ![](./img/lab-1/01-keycloak-library-service.png)

 ## Lab 2
 ### Provide Correct Logout
 In Lab 2 we had a special task: we wanted to implement logout properly, so that we sign-off using keycloak.
 The commits describing the code changes in the oidc tutorial can be found at https://github.com/bal-code-camp-rest-oidc/secure-oauth2-oidc-workshop/commit/08fd4fe572f0b881fa575e01d375da11edd4909b.

-Additionally we have to ensure that our redirect URL in the code is a valid redirect URL:
+Additionally, we have to ensure that our redirect URL in the code is a valid redirect URL:
 ![](./img/lab-2/01-keycloak-logout-valid-redirect-url.png)

 ### Glossary
 [JWK](https://tools.ietf.org/html/rfc7517)